Hull City A.F.C.: Premier League football and "yo-yo" years (2008–2016)

 The Tigers' form dropped in January, losing all four of their league matches in the month.
 However, they beat Middlesbrough and later Southend United to progress to the fifth round of the FA Cup.
 It took two legs to defeat Championship side Brighton & Hove Albion, before a 3–0 home victory over Sunderland and an entertaining 5–3 win against Sheffield United at Wembley Stadium, saw Hull reach their first FA Cup final in history.
 Meanwhile, in the league they had suffered greatly since the turn of the year.
 Yet, despite losing their final three games of the campaign, Bruce's side avoided relegation by four points, finishing in 16th, the club's highest-ever league finish.
 On 17 May 2014, Hull contested the 2014 FA Cup final with Arsenal.
 The Gunners were the favourites heading into the game, so when James Chester broke the deadlock inside five minutes, Arsenal were stunned.
 Curtis Davies doubled this lead moments later, leaving the opponents on the verge of capitulation.
 However, manager Arsène Wenger lifted his team back off their feet and their quality eventually shone through, with Aaron Ramsey completing an incredible 3–2 comeback deep into extra-time.
 Hull may have been beaten finalists, but their consolation prize was a place in the following season's Europa League third qualifying round.
 This was because cup winners Arsenal were already set to compete in the Champions League.
 It would be the first time that the club competed in a major European competition.

 Hull's squad would need another rebuild if it was to maintain stability in the Premier League and qualify for the group stages of the Europa League.
 With two signings made under Pearson leaving, the now-captain Koren and semi-prolific goalscorer Fryatt, depth was becoming a problematic issue that Bruce would need to resolve.
 After a successful loan spell, the first piece of business the Tigers did that summer was bringing Livermore back on a permanent deal for a reported club record fee of around £8,000,000.
 Not long after, Robert Snodgrass and Tom Ince arrived from Norwich City and Blackpool respectively.
 Then, the double signing of Harry Maguire and Andrew Robertson was announced on 29 July 2014.
-Two days later, Hull made their debut in European football, a 0–0 draw away to Slovakian side AS Trenčín.
+Two days later, Hull made their debut in European football, a 0–0 draw away to Slovak side AS Trenčín.
 The home leg saw their first European victory, a 2–1 win on 7 August 2014.
 Goals from Elmohamady and Aluko were enough to advance to the final play-off round.
 There, they were drawn against Belgian club K.S.C.
 Lokeren.
 However, after a 1–0 defeat in the first leg, a 2–1 win at home was not enough to progress due to the away goals rule, and Hull were eliminated from the competition.